legal-hkr/ainode-rocm/README.md

     Copy the `server.crt` and `server.key` files into the `ssl` directory.
 These files are used for secure communication via HTTPS.
 You can generate your own self-signed certificates or use a certificate from a trusted Certificate Authority (CA).

 3.  **Review and configure Docker Compose files:**
-    Examine the `compose.yml` and `Dockerfile` files to understand the stack's configuration.
+    Examine the `compose.yml` and `Dockerfile` files to understand the stack's configuration, mainly the reverse proxy configuration in the `data/reverseproxy/sites-enabled` directory.
 The `compose.yml` file defines the services (containers) that make up the stack and how they interact.
 The `Dockerfile` contains instructions for building the Docker images for each service.
 Example configuration will be provided in the future to simplify the setup process.

 4.  **Build and run the stack:**
     Navigate to the repository directory and start the Docker containers:
     ```bash
-    cd openwebui-stack-rocm && docker compose up -d
+    cd ainode && docker compose up -d
     ```
     The `-d` flag runs the containers in detached mode (in the background).
 It is highly suggested to run the stack without `-d` at first to monitor the startup process.